Generamés - Hope Fund

 Based on criteria such as social and environmental impact, innovation, scalability, and sustainability, the association Generamés was one of the projects evaluated and selected to receive financial support from the Hope Fund.

-Saikoü Balde
+Testimony: Saikoü Balde

+Saikoü Baldé is one of the young people who benefited from the project promoted by the association Generamés.
 In 2015, Saikoü Balde, a young Senegalese man, left his village Saré Djigui in search of better opportunities due to the climate crisis and the lack of prospects that affect his country.

-His difficult journey took him through several African countries, where he faced the instability of civil war in Mali, extreme hunger and thirst in Niger, and the constant kidnapping and extorsion threats' of local militias in Libya.
+His difficult journey took him through several African countries, where he faced the instability of civil war in Mali, extreme hunger and thirst in Niger, and the constant kidnapping and extortion threats' of local militias in Libya.
 Thanks to the support from friends and family, Saikoü was able to work to save money to cross the Mediterranean and reach Italy—physically safe, but deeply affected by the trauma of his journey.

 In 2017, he arrived in Barcelona and entered a reception center, where he quickly stood out for his strong work ethic and positive attitude.
 He learned Spanish, continued his education and in 2022, he was selected for a pilot program to train as a solar panel installer which led him to work at Generamés, through a social insertion contract.